 3. Flexibility To Distribute Income

-As the trustee can exercise its discretion when it comes to the distribution of income and capital among the beneficiaries, family trusts can be beneficial for protecting vulnerable family members who may make rash spending decisions.
+As the trustee can exercise its discretion when it comes to the distribution of income and capital among the family group beneficiaries, family trusts can be beneficial for protecting vulnerable family members who may make rash spending decisions.

 A trustee could prevent a beneficiary who has a gambling addiction, for example, from accessing a large capital amount that could be quickly and poorly spent.

 Many families also use family trusts as a method for succession planning by giving access to more capital when children become older.
 This could help support their studies, for example.

 Establishing a family trust is not without certain risks: